 Timo, is a nice 19 year old guy, full of energy and the will to explore the world.
-After he finished school he decided that he wants to see the world and get some more experience in child care than he already had.
+After he finished school he decided to see the world and get some more experience in child care than he already had.
 For many years he had been a caregiver at camps for kids and wanted to go abroad, so to him the au pair program seemed like the right decision.

 "Nobody was excited about my idea to go abroad for a year, but some of my friends, who have been in another country for some time before motivated me and told me not to miss that chance!"

 Just as any other au pair Timo had to talk to his family and friends about his plan to become a male au pair.
 Parents worry a lot and sometimes even a little too much.
 He should finish a training or university first, so he could get a job immediately after he comes back to Germany.
 But when would be the best time to explore a foreign country than right after school?
 He explained his reasons why he wanted to take this step.
-Finally he convinced everyone that this was the right choice.
+Finally he convinced everyone that this was the right thing to do.

 Starting the adventure

-So he started the application process, got his references together and once his documents were sent to the American agency he had to wait.
+He started the application process, got his references together and once his documents were sent to the American agency he had to wait.
 For many families getting a male au pair is not even worth thinking about.
 Being a man who likes taking care of children - there come many prejudices.
-Parents are scared of having a man taking care of their children, although there might be no reason not to trust this person in particular.
+Parents are scared of having a man taking care of their children, although there is no reason not to trust this person in particular.
 For him it seemed to be easy to find a family, since he was contacted by families who asked specifically for a male au pair.
 Some of his friends had to talk to 10 to 12 families until a family chose them to become a part of their family, though.